Jamiex304/Pixel-Library-Search-Site/README.md

-Sample_Project_MediaSite-HTML5-CSS3-APIs
+MediaSite-HTML5-CSS3-5APIs-Javascript
 ========================================

-Full Seach Of Movies, tv shows and games site with trailers and live streams taken from twitch and youtube
+Full Seach engine for Movies, tv shows and games

+Trailers for tv shows and movie searches

+Live Streams and Trailers for game searches